Adi-xx/VITMAS_Task0_21BCE0772/README.md

 Lists all files that have to be committed.

 Syntax -

            git status

 ### 9) GIT RM
 This command deletes the files from your working directory and stages the deletion.

 Syntax -

            git rm[file]

+### 10) GIT Log
+This command is used to list the version history for the current branch.

+Syntax -

+           git log

+### 11) GIT SHOW
+This command shows the metadata and content changes of the specified commit.

+Syntax -

+           git show [commit]

+### 12) GIT TAG
+This command is